odentools/vm-signage/README.md

 Please edit following files.

 In the line that begin from @xscreensaver should be commented out.
-And add some @xset line.
+And add some @xset lines.

 */etc/xdg/lxsession/LXDE/autostart*